Differentiable monotonicity-preserving schemes for discontinuous Galerkin methods on arbitrary meshes: Smoothing the shock detector

 We know that the exact solution of this problem consists of a translation of this function in the direction of the convection in such a way that on the outflow boundary corresponding to $y=0$ the solution is $ u(x,0) = \bc(0,x). $ We solve this problem in a $100\times 100\;Q_1$ mesh and check the effect of the constants $\smoothperturbc$, $\smoothalphac$ and $\smoothquotc$ on the resulting outflow profile with respect to the value in the inflow boundary $x=0$, plotted in \Fig{nodallyexactkuzmin}.

 First of all, we can observe the dissipative effect of the parameters on the final solution.
 We set values of $q=\{1,2,4,10\}$, $\sigma=\{10^{-1},10^{-2},10^{-3},10^{-4}\}$, and $\tau=\sigma^2$, and fix the value of $\gamma$ to $10^{-2}$.
 We use Picard linearization and the nonlinear iterative scheme with the relaxation parameters proposed in \cite{john_spurious_2008}, using the same parameter values therein.
-In addition, we also solve all tests using a hybrid Newton-Picard method; we use Picard with a tolerance $10^{-2}$ and next Newton with line search.
+In addition, we also solve all tests using a hybrid Newton-Picard method; first we use Picard to get a better starting point for Newton, particularly when the nonlinear error is lower than $10^{-2}$ we change to Newton method with line search.
+Note that for the hybrid scheme the total number of iterations used for comparison also include the first iterations performed with Picard method.
 For both nonlinear solvers the tolerance is set to be $10^{-4}$ and we allow a maximum of $500$ iterations.
+Whenever the solver exceeds 500 iterations we define the scheme to be not converged (NC).
+For both schemes the linearized system of equations is solved with a direct solver.
 The results are shown in \Fig{setq-newton}.
 It can be observed that, in order to obtain sharp solutions, it is important to use both high values of $q$ and low values of $\sigma$ and $\tau$.
 Nevertheless fixing $q=10$, and tuning only $\sigma$ and $\tau$, we can either obtain a method that is easy to converge, but quite dissipative, or a method that is harder to converge, but much more accurate.

 For the moment, we have fixed the relation between $\smoothperturbc$ and $\smoothalphac$.
 In the next test we fix $q=10$, $\gamma=10^{-2}$, and different values for $\smoothalphac$ and $\smoothperturbc$.
 In particular we will use $\smoothalphac=\{10^{-1},10^{-2}10^{-4},10^{-8}\}$ and $\smoothperturbc=\{10^{-1},10^{-2},10^{-3},10^{-4}\}$.
 We will use the same nonlinear solvers as before.
 The obtained results are shown in \Fig{setsigmatau2}.
 Values of $\smoothperturbc$ around $10^{-2}$ and $\smoothalphac$ above $10^{-4}$ are needed to ensure Picard convergence.
 In the case of the hybrid scheme, we do not observe much difference in terms of the number of iterations required to converge for different values of $\smoothalphac$.
 Nevertheless, as $\smoothperturbc$ is reduced the method requires a slightly larger number of iterations.